Hosta ‘Sum and Substance’

 Tolerates: Dry shade and high humidity.

 Resistant: Information suggests this cultivar is slug and snail resistant.

 I measured the Hosta on June 20 and 21 and the Hosta ‘Sum and Substance’ was 8″ tall x 14″ wide.
 The flower stem was 17″ tall.

 Someday the leaves will grow much larger, but when this photo was taken the largest was 5 1/4″ wide x 7 1/2″ long.

 Hosta ’Sum and Substance’ is a very large cultivar that can grow 36” tall and around 70” wide in time if grown in optimum conditions.
 The large, thick leaves are moderately corrugated, slightly cupped up and down and are resistant to slug and snail damage.
 I have read where the leaves can grow 20” long x 15” wide.
 Only time will tell.

 As with all Hosta, best performance is achieved with consistently moist soil.
 If your Hosta isn’t growing well, it is likely a problem with moisture and/or the soil.

-I found this interesting article about the parentage of Hosta ‘Sum and Substance’ you might like to read.
+I found this interesting article on the American Hosta Society website about the parentage of Hosta ‘Sum and Substance’ you might like to read.
 Click HERE.